spinspire/training-content/content/const-let-var.md

 - Variables that are declared with const maintain constant values.
 - const just like let can only be accessed within the block scope they are declared in.
-- unlike let const can not be redeclared or updated eeven within the same scope.
+- Unlike let, const can not be redeclared or updated even within the same scope.
-- this means that the value of const never changes within its scope.
+- This means that the value of const never changes within its scope.
-- if we declare a variable using const we can not do either one of these examples below.
+- If we declare a variable using const we can not do either one of these examples below.

 ```javascript
 const hello = "hello";